pavelzamyatin/py-algorithms/README.md

-# Some algorithms' functions by Pavel Zamyatin
+# My implementation of some algorithms' functions